 - Miles for pledges: Gather donation pledges for every mile you run or walk.
 Commit to run or walk a mile for every X number of dollars donated, or commit to a set number of miles and solicit donations for doing so.
 One family raised several thousand dollars committing to run one mile in a designated week for every $10 donated.

 - Social media and/or email fundraiser: Simply make a social media post and/or email all of your family, friends, and contacts letting them know what you are doing and asking for their support.
 Include education and videos of the cause to increase participation.
-To make things even more interesting, find something outrageous that you are willing to do if you reach your goal – for example, commit to shaving your head on Facebook live (or email out a video) if you reach your goal amount.
+To make things even more interesting, find something outrageous that you are willing to do if you reach your goal – for example, commit to shaving your head on Facebook live (or email out a video, video links listed below) if you reach your goal amount.

 - Family/Group Sponsorship: Enlist your extended family, neighborhood, work team or any group in sponsoring a borehole together.
 In lieu of Christmas presents for each other, an extended family could commit to sponsoring a borehole.
 Alternatively, family members could donate and sponsor a borehole together as a gift to other family members or in honor of other family members.
 It is a wonderful gift to see the pictures and videos of the smiling faces of the villagers whose lives were changed by this selfless gift.